 Welcome back for part II of my Cotswolds series!
 I shared all about our first day in the English countryside in my last post.
 If you haven’t read it yet, click here to read that one first.
 This post will be the continuation of our time in the Cotswolds.

 As you now know, my husband, Alex, and I had been to the Cotswolds before.
 This meant that I was in charge of planning the itinerary for our few days there.
 I love playing tour guide, so I was happy to plan everything out.
 I used my prior experiences in Painswick, and two of my favorite blogger’s Cotswold itineraries as inspiration.

 My short list of locations was Painswick, Bibury, Lacock, Cirencester, Castle Combe, Tetbury, Malmesbury, Bourton on the Water, Stowe on the Wold, Upper Slaughter and Lower Slaughter.
 I knew we probably would not get to all of these places, but it’s always good to have a bucket list just in case!

 I searched Lacock Abbey in my Google Maps app and we set off to our first destination.
-About 40 minutes and a gorgeous country drive later we were parking in the quaint little town of Lacock.
+About 40 minutes and a gorgeous country drive later we were parking in the quaint little village of Lacock.

 It was surprisingly busy for such a small place and we soon found out that there was a Cadbury Easter Egg Hunt going on.
 It was fun to see all the families wandering around discovering all of the British charms Lacock had to offer.